mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 My usage patterns served all of my negative reasons for using Facebook.
 To satisfy my positive reasons, I didn't have to check it that often.
 Once a day would be sufficient.
 Once per week would probably be fine.

-The first step toward a healthy relationship with your apps is deciding what you want out of them and what you have to invest to get it.
+The first step toward a healthy relationship with your apps is deciding what you want out of them and what you must invest to get it.
 You'll probably find that you can retain the important benefits from your apps while investing substantially less time and attention.

 ## Twitter